php/policies/feature-proposals.rst

 7 days before the vote is officially opened (“Intent to Vote lifetime”).
-Any feedback posted after the Intent to Vote message is sent SHOULD be treated the same as if it had been sent earlier, and any Major or Minor changes that result from that feedback MUST trigger a new cooldown period, canceling the Intent to Vote.
+Any feedback posted after the Intent to Vote message is sent SHOULD be treated the same as if it had been sent earlier, and any Major or Minor changes that result from that feedback MUST trigger a new Cooldown Period, canceling the Intent to Vote.

 RFC authors MAY start a vote at any time, provided that all the following conditions hold:

--  There is no cooldown period still active.
+-  There is no Cooldown Period still active.

 -  The discussion thread is not inactive.